9 min read

-Lesotho, officially the Kingdom of Lesotho a relatively small, landlocked mountainous country located entirely within the borders of South Africa.
+A relatively small, landlocked mountainous country located entirely within the borders of South Africa.
 Lesotho has a population of around 2 million people and is just over 11583 square miles.
 The entire country lies above 3,281 ft which leads to its moniker as the Mountain kingdom.
 The capital, Maseru is located directly on the Lesotho-South Africa border.
 Interestingly Lesotho is by far the biggest one of only three other countries in the world that are surrounded by the territory of another country.
 The Vatican and San Marino being the other two.
 It is also the only territory located outside of Italy and unlike the Vatican and San Marino is not a microstate.

 Lesotho's population consists almost entirely of the Basotho, a Bantu-speaking people.
 Approximately 99 percent of the people in Lesotho identify as Basotho.
 Sesotho is The primary language spoken regularly by the Basotho and it is also the first official language and is used government and most official institutions.

-According to UNESCO, they estimate, 85% of woTramen and 68% of men over the age of 15 are literate making Lesotho one of the highest rates of literacy in Africa.
+According to UNESCO, they estimate, 85% of women and 68% of men over the age of 15 are literate making Lesotho one of the highest rates of literacy in Africa.
 However, even with this relatively high rate of literacy, many Lesotho people battle to get access to the basic needs of healthcare, travel, and educational resources

 Traditional attire revolves around the Basotho blanket, a thick covering made primarily of wool and a grass-made hat called a"Mokorotlo" a conical style hat with a unique shape and design on the top.
 It looks like the Qiloane mountain in a pinnacle shape The blankets are ubiquitous throughout the country during all seasons and worn differently by men and women.

-According to transcripts, the Basotho Blanket was originally gifted to King Moshoeshoe I, who ruled Lesotho from 1822–1870 by a British man known only as "Mr. Howell" in the mid to late 19th century, these blankets quickly gained enormous popularity in the Lesotho region and were used by herdsmen and royalty alike
+Who ruled Lesotho from 1822–1870 by a British man known only as "Mr. Howell" in the mid to late 19th century, these blankets quickly gained enormous popularity in the Lesotho region and were used by herdsmen and royalty alike

 Basotho blankets have very specific uses for different occasions from formal to everyday wear.
 The way that Basotho men wear these traditional blankets is based on the traditional Kaross, a traditional animal (primarily sheep) skin cloak although their transformation to "factory-woven textile" is attributed to King Moshoeshoe I.

 The animal skin Karosses were becoming increasingly difficult to source and there was frequently insufficient quantity to supply the Basotho nation.
-By around 1872 a large majority of the traditional Kaross were replaced by poor quality cotton made blanket.
+By around 1872 a large majority of the traditional Kaross were replaced by poor quality cotton made blankets.
 In 1876 the Then king secured the production

-The King secured the production of "special blankets" in 1876 after meeting with Scottish textile manufacturer Donald Fraser.
+After meeting with Scottish textile manufacturer Donald Fraser.
 These new blankets were not only sturdier but they could also be fashioned in a way that more resembled the Kaross and they therefore quickly replaced the poor quality imported cloth that the people of Lesotho were previously wearing.